Aeroluna/Heck/NoodleExtensions/README.md

 This adds a host of new things you can do with your maps.

+### MAPPERS: EITHER USE MAPPING EXTENSIONS OR NOODLE EXTENSIONS, DO NOT USE BOTH AT THE SAME TIME.
+Noodle Extensions is meant to completely replace Mapping Extensions, as they both do the same thing (but Noodle Extensions does it better and will actually overwrite Mapping Extensions).
+Having both requirements will limit the users who can play your map for no reason.

-### THIS MOD WILL NOT READ MAPS THAT USE MAPPING EXTENSIONS.
+### NOODLE EXTENSIONS WILL NOT READ MAPS THAT USE MAPPING EXTENSIONS.
 YOU HAVE TO INSTALL MAPPING EXTENSIONS FOR THOSE.
 (You can have both of the mods installed at once)

 #### If you use any of these features, you MUST add "Noodle Extensions" as a requirement for your map for them to function, you can go [Here](https://github.com/Kylemc1413/SongCore/blob/master/README.md) to see how adding requirements to the info.dat works